-Black History Month (BHM) is an annual observance celebrated annually during the month of February.
-This month marks 51 years since BHM was first celebrated atKent State University in 1970.
-In 1976 President Gerald Ford officially recognized BHM.
+Black History Month (BHM) is an annual observance celebrated during the month of February.
+This month marks 52 years since BHM was first celebrated atKent State University in 1970.
+In 1976, President Gerald Ford officially recognized BHM.
 Since its inception in the United States, BHM has helped promote dialogue around the contributions of Black Americans.
 This year, the theme of BHM is Black Health and Wellness.

-Black History Month at work?
-Well, it’s a way to share and teach cultural acceptance among employees.
+Black History Month is a way to share and teach cultural acceptance among employees.
 Diversity also helps keep businesses progressive and relevant to global audiences.
 In the spirit of inclusivity, everyone in your organization should be encouraged to participate.
 It shouldn’t be the sole responsibility of your Black employees to organize their own recognition.
 You will come to find that it’s transformative to have employees of every background participating and learning during Black History Month.

 You may not have the resources available within your organization to accurately discuss Black History Month, so inviting a Black speaker or thought leader to speak is a great solution.
-This could be in the form of panel discussions, keynote speeches, or awareness town halls on relevant topics.
+This could be in the form of panel discussions, keynote speeches, or town halls for awareness on relevant topics.

 Volunteering can be an amazing team bonding activity and a great way to celebrate Black History Month.
 When you're looking for opportunities for BHM, talk to members of your community for ideas and ways to help near you.
 If you don’t know where to start, consider a volunteer website like VolunteerMatch for openings in your area.

 Invite your employees to read a book, watch a film or television show in honor of Black History Month, then come together to discuss with fellow employees via a virtual meeting.
 Consider preparing three or four discussion topics for each piece of content that people can use as conversation starters.
-Don’t worry if your meetings spill over into March-you can continue your club meetings throughout the year!
+Don’t worry if your meetings spill over into March; you can continue your club meetings throughout the year!

-Support Black Businesses and Nonprofits
+4. Support Black businesses and nonprofits